tobert/tobert.github.io/src/tldr/isolcpus-workstation-experiment-gkrellm-screenshots.md

+isolcpus is a Linux kernel boot parameter that tells the kernel to exclude the specified CPUs from consideration for user processes.
+The kernel still uses it, so it's a neat way to reserve CPUs for an application (e.g. latency-sensitive) or just the kernel itself (which is interesting on very high IO workloads).

 Try booting one of your Linux machines with isolcpus=0 or isolcpus=0,1 if you have a hyperthreading (Intel) CPU.
 On Debian variants you'll want to put it in `/etc/defaults/grub`.
 I'm running Arch so I have the following in my